realty

 Lyrod Levy

-The purchase of real estate requiring work attracting more and more buyers.
-However, if the renovation is poorly anticipated, this real estate purchase can become a source of stress, with financial and technical unforeseen events.
-Here are three tips to know everything you need to know before buying an apartment or a house:
+Properties that require renovations are attracting more and more buyers.
+However, if the renovation is poorly planned, the whole project can become a major source of stress, with financial and technical challenges.
+Here are three things you need to know before buying an apartment or a house:

 1. Familiarize yourself with real estate diagnostics,

-2. Inspect the home and plan the work to be done,
+2. Inspect the property and plan the required works,

-3. Promote the quality of materials and equipment.
+3. Invest in high quality materials and equipment.

-Above all, the evaluation of the property involves the analysis of real estate diagnoses which provide valuable information on its general condition.
-These diagnoses make it possible to anticipate the work to be carried out and to better understand the extent of the site.
+Assessing any property involves careful analysis of real estate diagnostics, which provide valuable information on its general condition.
+These diagnoses make it possible to anticipate the type and extent of renovation works required.

-Here are the most common real estate diagnoses according to the type of property:
+Here are the most common real estate diagnostics, depending on the type of property:

-• Energy Performance Diagnosis (DPE) : Mandatory for all homes, it assesses the insulation of the property as well as its energy consumption.
+• Energy performance diagnosis (DPE): it is mandatory for all homes, as it assesses the insulation of the property as well as its energy consumption.

-• Diagnosis: Carrez law : It measures the exact area of the apartment, excluding non-living areas such as those where the ceiling height is less than 1.80 m.
+• Carrez law diagnosis: it measures the exact area of the apartment, discounting non-living areas such as those where the ceiling height is lower than 180 cm.

-• ERP diagnosis (State of Risks and Pollutions) : Indispensable to provide information on the natural, technological or pollution risks to which the property could be exposed.
+• State of risks and pollution: it is required to provide information on the natural, technological or pollution risks to which the property could be exposed.

-• Termite diagnosis : Required in risk areas, it is valid for six months and allows the presence of these xylophagous insects to be detected.
+• Termite diagnosis: it is required in risk areas, valid for six months and is used to detect the presence of xylophagous insects.

-• Asbestos diagnosis : Mandatory for goods built before July 1997, it provides information on the presence of this dangerous material.
+• Asbestos diagnosis: it is mandatory for buildings built before July 1997, as it provides key information on the presence of this dangerous material.

-• Lead diagnosis : For buildings built before 1949, it detects the presence of lead in paints.
+• Lead diagnosis: it is relevant to buildings constructed before 1949, as it detects the presence of lead in paints.

-• Electricity and gas diagnosis : Mandatory for electrical and gas installations over 15 years old, they are valid for three years.
+• Electricity and gas diagnosis: it is mandatory for electrical and gas installations over 15 years old, resulting in a certificate that is valid for three years.

-• Sanitation diagnosis : If the property has a non-collective sanitation system, this diagnosis is essential.
+• Sanitation diagnosis: it is required if the property has a non-collective sanitation system.

 NOTE

-Inspect the home and plan the work to be done
+Inspect the property and plan the required works

-During the viewing, it’s essential to thoroughly inspect every part of the property — from the basement to the roof.
-No detail should be overlooked: check the condition of the walls, insulation, windows and doors, as well as electrical and plumbing systems.
+During the property tour, it’s essential to thoroughly inspect every aspect of the home, from the basement to the roof.
+No detail should be overlooked: check the condition of the walls, insulation, windows and doors, even the electrical and plumbing systems.
 Knowing the right questions to ask during a visit can help you avoid costly surprises later on.

-To make this process easier, consider preparing a checklist of what to look for in the apartment or house — and don’t hesitate to take photos during the visit.
+To make this process easier, consider preparing a checklist of what to look for in the apartment or house.
+And don’t hesitate to take photos during the viewing!

-It's highly recommended to bring someone with you, especially if renovations are needed.
-By signing a property search agreement, you can benefit from the technical insight and experience of a professional.
-At Maison Kyka, our property hunters are trained by an interior architect, so they can spot what’s worth improving (or not) and help estimate the renovation budget during the visit.
+It’s highly recommended to bring someone with you, especially if renovations are needed.
+When you sign a property search agreement, you benefit from a professional’s technical insight and experience.
+At Maison Kyka, our property hunters are trained by an interior architect, so they can spot what’s worth improving (or not), and they can estimate the renovation budget during a viewing.

 Advice

 If the property is part of a co-ownership (condominium), be sure to check the rules governing renovations.
-The co-ownership regulations may impose strict restrictions, so it’s essential to understand your rights and obligations as a co-owner before signing a preliminary sales agreement or purchase contract.
+Indeed, the co-ownership regulations may impose strict restrictions, so it’s essential to understand your rights and obligations as a co-owner before signing a preliminary sales agreement or deed of sale.

 Finally, keep in mind that depending on their complexity, renovation works can take several months to complete.
-This timeline should be factored in whether you plan to buy the property as your primary residence or as a rental investment.
-Also, don’t forget to include a contingency buffer in your budget to cover unexpected expenses, which are almost inevitable in renovation projects.
+This timeline should be factored in whether you plan to buy the property as your main residence or as a rental investment.
+And don’t forget to include a buffer in your budget to cover unexpected expenses, which are almost unavoidable in renovation projects.

-It can be tempting to cut costs by choosing cheaper materials or equipment.
+It can be tempting to cut costs by relying on cheaper materials or equipment.
 However, opting for quality materials is often more profitable in the long run.

-Indeed, low-end materials can lead to recurring problems, even disasters, which will cost you much more to repair.
-By choosing durable and efficient materials, you reduce the risk of disasters that can affect the aesthetics and value of the property.
+Indeed, low-end materials can lead to recurring problems and even damages, which will cost you much more to repair.
+By choosing durable and efficient materials, you reduce the risk of damages that can affect the aesthetics and value of the property.

-To guarantee the comfort of the occupants and the sustainability of the home, it is better to invest in materials, equipment and manpower with a good quality-price ratio, or even high-end.
+To make the home both comfortable and sustainable, it is better to invest in materials, equipment and manpower with a good quality to price ratio, or even go for high-end solutions.

-If you do not have experience in renovation or if you do not feel able to manage a construction site, it is recommended that you use a renovation company or qualified craftsmen.
-Of course, this represents an additional cost, but it assures you that the work will comply with current standards and that you will benefit from solid guarantees, in particular thanks to the ten-year guarantee from craftsmen, which covers possible construction defects.
+If you do not have any experience in renovation or don’t feel qualified to oversee the works yourself, it is recommended that you call upon a renovation company or qualified craftsmen.
+Of course, this comes at an additional cost, but it ensures you that the work will comply with current standards and that you will benefit from solid assurances, in particular thanks to craftsmen’s ten-year guarantee, which covers possible construction defects.

-To find out more about the tailor-made support we offer, make an appointment with one of Maison Kyka's project managers.
+To learn more about our bespoke support, book an appointment with one of Maison Kyka’s project managers.

 Answer a few questions and receive a personalized estimate for your real estate project

-"I have just purchased my second property and Maison Kyka took care of everything from A to Z. From research to work, the architect managed to transcribe my need as I imagined but better!
-Thanks again, I highly recommend it!"
+"I have recently purchased my second property and Maison Kyka took care of everything from A to Z. From the property search to the renovation works, my dedicated architect was able to meet my expectations even better than I imagined!
+Thanks again, I highly recommend their services!"

 Adrien Balikdjian

-The Zero-Interest Loan (PTZ) is a government-backed scheme designed to help low- to moderate-income households purchase their first home.
-This loan makes it possible to finance up to 40% of the purchase and the work, with no interest to be repaid, provided that the amount of the work represents at least 25% of the total purchase cost.
+The interest free loan for first-time buyers (Prêt à Taux Zéro or PTZ in French) is a government-backed scheme designed to help low- to moderate-income households purchase their first home.
+This loan allows buyers to finance up to 40% of the purchase and the works, with no interest to be repaid, provided that the cost of renovations represents at least 25 % of the total purchase price.

-In addition to this, the PTZ covers a wide range of works, such as:
+This loan covers a wide range of renovation works, such as:

 • thermal and sound insulation,